03/quicknote/README.md

 v0.41, 29/08/2013
 - Remove ownerId from Note to simplify data model
-- Add rootId to User as it's more relevant
-- One user can have only one root (set as 1-to-1 one way relationship)
+- One user can have only one root (1:1 relationship)

 v0.42, 29/11/2013
 - Upgrade to Spring 2.3 and HB 4.2.6